 Make these Low Carb Banana Muffins.
 They are true sugar free baking magic.

 Because this recipe uses almond flour and ground flax seed, the texture is a bit coarser than that of a wheat muffin.
-They are a brilliant nutrient-dense treat that won’t make you feel bloated the way a wheat muffin does.
-Plus they are actually good for you.
-Now, that’s what I call a win-win!
+My keto banana muffins are a brilliant nutrient-dense treat that won’t make you feel bloated the way a wheat muffin does.

 Hang on though – banana?
 Can I eat banana on a low carb diet?